implicitdef/tv-shows-calendar-rework/NOTES.md

 ### How to work locally

-`npm run server:run-w` in a tab
+`yarn server:compile-w` in a tab

-`npm run server:compile-w` in the other
+`yarn server:run-w` in the other

 ### How to imitate the production behavior locally

-`npm run build-and-run-like-prod` rebuilds everything, and run it, with prod settings
+`yarn build-and-run-like-prod` rebuilds everything, and run it, with prod settings

 ### How to view production logs